 GEG 1001.
 Weather & Climate.
 4 hrs.

 An investigation into the science of the earth's atmosphere and its related weather.
 Emphasis will be placed on the origin and composition of the atmosphere, earth-sun relationships, radiation, temperature, humidity, condensation and precipi- tation, air pressure and winds, air masses, climates, severe weather, and forecasting.
-Typical assignments will involve the interpretation of weather symbols, the identification of weather conditions, and simple weather forecasting tech- niques.
-Lecture, two hours per week; seminar, one hour per week; lab, two hours per week.
+Typical assignments will involve interpretation of weather symbols, the identification of weather conditions, and simple weather forecasting tech- niques.
+Lecture, three hours per week; lab, two hours per week.
 IAI: P1 909L.

 GEG 1002.
 Physical Geography.
 4 hrs.